Vauxhall Crossland SUV review

 - Steering too sensitive

-A major facelift for 2021 saw the Crossland drop the ‘X’ out of its name, while also gaining the striking 'Vizor' family face of the Mokka.
+A major 2021 facelift saw the Crossland drop the ‘X’ out of its name, while also gaining the striking 'Vizor' front end from the Mokka.
 The car’s redesign also added lashings of tough plastic cladding around the wheelarches, sills and bumpers to make the Crossland look more like an SUV than a small hatchback.
 It's a similar look to the Citroen C3 Aircross it shares many of its hidden parts with.

 Despite these efforts, there are definite shades of people-carrier to it.
 Indeed, it’s not hard to see it as the Vauxhall Meriva replacement it really is – especially if you imagine the pieces of black plastic trim at the bottom of its doors are body-coloured.
 Still, the Crossland comes with a range of reasonably frugal petrol and diesel engines, has comfortable seats, excellent interior proportions and an easy-to-use dashboard.